Investing in cleaner transportation

 Improving air quality for people's health and the environment

 Diesel-powered vehicles, vessels, and equipment emit nitrogen oxides, fine particles, greenhouse gases, and other air pollutants that hurt people's health and the environment.
-People who live near busy roads, ports, railways, and other transportation corridors may be at higher risk of negative health effects, such as persistent coughing, asthma, lung diseases, and other health issues.
+People who live near busy roads, ports, railways, and other major transportation routes are more likely to have health problems, such as persistent coughing, asthma, lung disease, and breathing issues.

 Learn more about the health effects from diesel pollution and what you can do to protect yourself and your family.